- Who We Are

 - Team High School

-Mark Janus v. the American Federation of State, County and Municipal Employees is a case before the U.S. Supreme Court that seeks to starve public-sector unions of the funding they need to provide services to members.
+Mark Janus v. the American Federation of State, County and Municipal Employees was a case before the U.S. Supreme Court that seeks to starve public-sector unions of the funding they need to provide services to members.
+On June 27, 2018, the Supreme Court ruled 5-4 against labor unions.

 Under current law, public employees covered by union contracts can opt out of paying for the political activities of their unions.
 In fact, people can choose not to join the union at all.
 But because unions do so much more than political work, including negotiating contracts for pay raises, benefits, job protections and more that benefit all workers, states may pass collective bargaining laws that require all public employees at unionized workplaces to contribute their fair share toward those costs.
 Those who choose not to join the union must pay so-called “agency fees.”

 The Janus case threatens this 40-year-old legal precedent.
-A ruling barring the collection of agency fees would be the culmination of a decades-long, coordinated campaign by conservative groups to debilitate unions, one of the few remaining strong advocates for workers in the political arena.
+A ruling barring the collection of agency fees is the culmination of a decades-long, coordinated campaign by conservative groups to debilitate unions, one of the few remaining strong advocates for workers in the political arena.

 How this Supreme Court case could impact workers' wages CNN Money, Feb.
 26, 2018